basghar/angular-wistia/ROADMAP.md

 4. **Add support for events** to wistia-player directive.
-    - either by tag attributes like on-pause, on-play.
+    - either by tag attributes like "_on-pause_", "_on-play_".
 It will support expression evaluating to a function call on controller.
-    - or by single enable-events attribute that will take array and will dispatch events on scope.
+    - or by single "_enable-events_" attribute that will take array and will dispatch events on scope.

     ```html
     <wistia-player